opnfv/barometer/docs/release/userguide/feature.userguide.rst

 Installing collectd as a service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-**NOTE**: In an OPNFV installation, collectd is installed and configured as a service.

 Collectd service scripts are available in the collectd/contrib directory.
 To install collectd as a service: